vestrel00/contacts-android/DEV_NOTES.md

 - phone number
 - structured name

-Data not suitable to be a display name are;
+Data not suitable to be display names are;

 - address
 - event